-A comprehensive & open-source component library for building Tailwind-powered, sophisticated, scalable web applications.
+A comprehensive & open-source component system for building Tailwind-powered, sophisticated, scalable web applications.

 All elements are meticulously crafted with Tailwind CSS utility classes and are designed to be fully extensible.
 The library is framework-agnostic, with guides and wrappers to ensure seamless integration into any modern development stack.

-Ensure you have a project set up with Tailwind CSS.
-If you haven’t set up Tailwind CSS yet, follow the official installation guide.
+Ensure the project is set up with Tailwind CSS.
+If Tailwind CSS isn’t set up yet, follow the official installation guide.

 @import "tailwindcss";